GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

        https://<host-name>/oxauth/restv1/token
 ```

-If your Gluu Server uses self-signed certificate, include the `-k` option in the `curl` command.

 If you have problems creating your request, see section 4.4.2 of [OAuth 2.0](http://tools.ietf.org/html/rfc6749) for a deeper insight.

 ### Extract Token from Response